 “Whoever does not visit Paris regularly will never really be elegant.” -Honoré de Balzac.
 I mean, I kind of totally agree with you Honoré.

 Paris is one of those cities that will forever be a dream travel destination for most people.
 The City of Lights is best known for its culinary, art, elite fashion, and architecture.
 There are so many things to do in Paris – have a picnic in front of the Eiffel Tower, head to a jazz club in Marais, get caught in the rain in Montmartre.
 It’s easy to wander around this romantic city and get lost in the beauty of everything that surrounds you.
-That’s why I’ve created this travel guide to help you plan your trip to Paris.
+That’s why I’ve created this “First Timer’s Guide to Visiting Paris, France” to help you plan your trip to Paris.

 The weather in Paris is pretty mild all year but it’s best to visit during the fall when tourism is down and the temperatures are moderate.
-When booking your trip know that July & August are the hottest months of the year and the busiest!
+When booking your trip know that July & August are the hottest months as well as the busiest time to travel to Paris!

 Walk down the entirety of the Champs Elysees lined with stunning trees, and marvel at the beautiful storefronts make this one of the most fabulous shopping streets in the world.
 Make sure to pop into Laudree on your way to the Arc to indulge in a macaroon.